poezio/poezio/doc/source/dev/overview.rst

 --------------

-The events handlers are registered right at the start of poezio, and then when a matching stanza is received, the handler is called in a separate thread from the main loop.
+The events handlers are registered right at the start of poezio, and then when a matching stanza is received, the handler is called.
 The handlers are in **Core**, and then they call the appropriate methods in the corresponding **tabs**.

 Example scenario: if a message is received from a MUC, then the **Core** handler will identify the **Tab**, and call the relevant handler from this **Tab**, this tab